vrsuv/Chequiz/README.md

 ## Chequiz
 A quiz application built using React Native.

-## Chequiz guide
+## Guide

 Please follow the following steps to run the Chequiz app on a local machine.

 Download the files and open terminal.
 Navigate to the project directory

 ### Install dependencies